lewishowles/components/README.md

 Some components that I would like to build soon include, likely in this order.

-- Pills - Show quick information in a variety of styles.
 - Button groups - A button-styled extension of `form-radio`.
 - Textarea - Replace a standard textarea and offer the conveniences found in other form components.
 - Checkbox - Replace checkboxes and offer the simple implementation found in `form-radio`.